pombredanne/centidb/docs/notes.rst

 General ideas
 +++++++++++++

-By pushing the DBMS into the application itself, numerous layers of indirection are removed from the lifecycle of a typical request.
+By pushing the DBMS into the application, numerous layers of indirection are removed from the lifecycle of a typical request.
 For example:

 * By explicitly naming indices, there is no need for a query planner.